nhoizey/nicolas-hoizey.com/src/links/2020/10/06/breaking-out-with-css-grid-layout/index.md

 > - We want to limit the width of prose content to promote readability.
 > - But sometimes, the reader may benefit from an element being full-width.
 For example, a nice photograph or a detailed chart.

+You can read more about how CSS Grid works in this specific case in [this other link](/links/2020/10/06/breaking-out-with-css-grid-explained/).